+11.3.1 P/FL (Pass/Fail)

-11.3.1 P/FL (Pass/Fail:) This nomenclature may be used to evaluate courses in field and contextual education and clinical courses, with the approval of the department in which the course is being offered.
-It may exceptionally be used in other courses with the approval of the college and the department.
+This nomenclature may be used to evaluate courses in field and contextual education and clinical courses, with the approval of the program areas (biblical, historical, pastoral and theological studies) in which the course is being offered.
+It may exceptionally be used in other courses with the approval of the college and the program areas (biblical, historical, pastoral and theological studies).
 A grade of P has no numerical equivalent or grade point value.
 A grade of FL, which is a failure, also has no numerical equivalent or grade point value.
 (P/FL replaces the earlier CR/NCR designation.)

+11.3.2 SDF

-11.3.2 SDF Standing Deferred.
+Standing Deferred.
 This is assigned when a student has been granted an extension of course deadline for medical or similar reasons.
 It is assigned by the designated official of the student's college of registration where a request has been made by the student (or, if the student is incapacitated, by the instructor alone), documented and duly approved by the course instructor and the student's college of registration according to the process established by the college.
 It is a temporary report and eventually will be replaced by a final numerical grade or a final letter grade such as FZ or INC.